History of Roman Empire for Dummies from Dummy

 Plebs have been fighting for their rights for 200 years, and they were dangerous people.
 Why?
 Because plebs were 99% of the army.
 Eventually, Plebs got the rights in the senate.
 Also, the first laws were published on paper.
 Dura lex.
 Sed Lex (The law is harsh, but it is a law).

-After the reformation, the army spends hundreds of years on the battlefields absorbing all territories around them, uniting Italy.
-Instead of unbearably taxing the neighbors they absorbed, Rome made union pacts in order to keep the country together and yet get sources for their army – money, and recruits.
+After the reformation, the army spent hundreds of years on the battlefields absorbing all territories around them, uniting Italy.
+Instead of unbearably taxing the neighbors they absorbed, Rome made union pacts in order to keep the country together and yet get sources for their army, money, and recruits.

-After uniting Italy, the Roman army met a serious opponent in the face of Carthage.
-Punic wars took over a hundred years to win.
+After uniting Italy, the Roman army met a serious opponent in the form of Carthage.
+The punic Wars took over a hundred years to win.

 At this point, with so many territories joined to the Roman Empire, the limited offer ended.
 The only people with rights on this land are the Romans from Rome.

-However, remembering the statement above – the lands are a great resource of recruits.
+However, remembering the statement above, the lands are a great source of recruits.
 Recruits make the army.
-The army is power.
+The army is powerful.
 In time, all the territories would get the same rights as Rome.
-And this is the fundament of the Empire.
+And this is the foundation of the Empire.

 After Rome was united, the Roman Empire experienced the disadvantages of globalization: